Technical Steering Group

 Jamie is the Head of Tax & Financial Savings at Berthold Bauer VAT Consultants based in Edenbridge, Kent and has been working in a VAT role there since 2010.
 She specialises in NHS and Healthcare VAT in particular, working with many large NHS bodies, private healthcare providers and community interest companies across the UK to assist with VAT compliance and obligations.

-Christopher is a Finance Assistant with the Wrekin Housing Group.
+Christopher is an Accountant with the Wrekin Housing Group.
 He is an ATT Prizewinner for the IHT, Trusts and Estates and VAT papers.

 Julian is a member of ATT Council.
-He is a senior VAT manager with Hazelwoods in Cheltenham.
+He is VAT Director with Hazelwoods in Cheltenham.

 Hugh is an independent VAT consultant based in the West Country.
 He is a Chartered Tax Adviser and a member of ICAEW and, before setting up his own practice, worked for national and regional accountancy firms.
 He also writes technical articles for Lexis Nexis.